Bhumika-Mehta8287/Todo-List/README.md

-# Todo-List
+# TODO List App

-A simple and responsive TODO list app built with HTML, CSS, and JavaScript that allows users to add, delete, and manage daily tasks easily.
+A minimal and user-friendly TODO list application built with HTML, CSS, and JavaScript.
+Easily add, delete, and manage your daily tasks with a clean and responsive interface.

+---

+## Features
+- Add and delete tasks
+- Mark tasks as completed
+- Responsive design for all screen sizes
+- Lightweight and fast

+---

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+---